-Please Note: An exclusion for voluntary termination of pregnancy may apply when an employer is a church or church controlled organization, as allowed by law.
+Please Note: An exclusion for voluntary termination of pregnancy may apply when coverage is provided by a religious diocese, as allowed by law.
 Please see your Schedule of Benefits to determine if your Plan provides coverage for this benefit.

-49. Wellness Reimbursement Benefits
+48. Wellness Reimbursement Benefits